 Know the curriculum

 Be in the know as to what your child will be learning!
 Get a copy of the curriculum so you are aware of what your child is learning.
-Preschools will usually have the curriculum for the year in an easy to follow format broken down by month.
+Preschools will usually have the curriculum for the year in an easy to follow format broken down by month, or if your looking towards kindergarten this pre k curriculum is a good preparation tool.
 If your child's preschool or kindergarten teacher maintains a class website, be sure to visit it for updates and information about what is happening in the classroom.